sanjsanj/short-challenge-1/README.md

 #The Starting Line

 Task was to make a quick prototype of a landing page for a sports shop.
+[On Heroku](https://young-plateau-3659.herokuapp.com/).

 ![Screenshot](/public/img/screenshot.png)